RocketLeagueMapmaking/RL-docs/docs/faq/index.md

 :::
 :::details How do I upload to the Steam Workshop?

 Although Psyonix has released their [own Workshop Uploader tool](../guide/multiplayer/02_publishing.html#psyonix-uploader-tool), we do not recommend using it (unless you are magical).
 SteamCMD is a more dependable choice to [upload a custom map to the Steam Workshop](../guide/multiplayer/02_publishing).
 Before uploading your map you will need to make a preview image (or multiple).
-The preview image will be displayed on [the Steam Workshop](https://steamcommunity.com/app/252950/workshop/), and Steam players can also see this image under `Play > Extra Modes > Workshop` in the game.
+The preview image will be displayed on [the Steam Workshop](https://steamcommunity.com/app/252950/workshop/), and Steam players can also see this image under `Play > Custom Games > Workshop` in the game.

 Tags: [publishing](../guide/multiplayer/02_publishing)